hamdaniel/Swapster/README.md

 - LAN discovery probes hosts using ARP/ping + `ncat` magic probe.
 - The installer expects `swapster.exe` to be in the same folder as `installer.bat` when run.
+- The installer can be run from a USB drive